python-versioneer/python-versioneer/README.md

   `__init__.py` file, so it can be imported at runtime.
 If your project uses `src/myproject/__init__.py`, this should be `src/myproject/_version.py`.
-  This file should be checked in to your VCS as usual: the copy created below by `setup.py versioneer` will include code that parses expanded VCS keywords in generated tarballs.
+  This file should be checked in to your VCS as usual: the copy created below by `setup.py setup_versioneer` will include code that parses expanded VCS keywords in generated tarballs.
 The 'build' and 'sdist' commands will replace it with a copy that has just the calculated version string.